Treatment for Co-Occurring Disorders

 The individual and treatment provider will understand the ways each condition affects each other and how the customized treatment plan can be most useful to the patient.
 A treatment plan will not be the same for everyone, but there are a few standard methods that are used during the treatment plan, which include:

 - Detoxification – Step one in dealing with dual diagnosis is the detoxification process.
 Inpatient detox Is generally more effective than an outpatient detox for the process behind it.
 During inpatient detox, treatment medical staff will monitor the individual 24 hours a day, for up to seven days.
-The medical team made minister tapered amounts of the substance or the medicated prescription alternative to wean the individual off and lessen the effects of withdrawal.
+The medical team may administer tapered amounts of the substance or the medicated prescription alternative to wean the individual off and lessen the effects of withdrawal.

 - Inpatient Rehabilitation – individuals with a mental illness condition and dependent patterns of substance use will benefit from an inpatient rehab center where they’re able to receive medical and mental health care 24 hours.
 Inpatient treatment centers will provide therapy, medication, support, and health services to treat the addiction and its underlying causes.